ilmax/site/content/posts/github-actions-azure-vnet-integration/index.md

 Chances are that you interact with your infrastructure in CI/CD pipelines (like for example running `terraform apply`) and, as soon as you close the firewall, some operations will start to fail.

-At this point, we have several ways of fixing the issue, here's a quick non-exhaustive list off top of my head:
+At this point, we have several ways of fixing the issue, here's a quick non-exhaustive list off the top of my head:

 - Open and close the PaaS Service public access when the pipeline starts and revert the operation at the end
 - Allow access to the PaaS Services from within your office network and self-host your runners within your office network
 - Self-host your runners in Azure Virtual Machines with network connectivity to those services

 All the options in the above list will fix the issue but they all have some disadvantages, so can we do better?
 Not long ago, we got a new (and IMO better) alternative which is to take advantage of GitHub private networking for hosted runners.

+{{<figure src="github_private_vnet.webp" alt="GitHub private networking inner workings" caption="*GitHub private networking inner workings, image courtesy of https://docs.github.com/en/organizations/managing-organization-settings/about-azure-private-networking-for-github-hosted-runners-in-your-organization*" nozoom=true >}}

 ## GitHub private networking with GitHub-hosted runners